LisaHackett97/help-my-plants/TESTING.md

 - While feature testing the cart page, images are not rendering correctly.
 Bug resolved. image url needed to be added
 - go to top of page icon is no longer working.
 Not sure what issue was with my original code.
 Resolved by updating with code for this from boutique ado project

 - Email: On final testing, set up a new user being email was not being sent.
 Delete my gmail sets and readded django.
-TEsted and bug resolved
+Tested and bug resolved

 [Final-email-tests(media/final-email-test.pdf)